trallnag/kubestatus2cloudwatch/README.md

 ## Project Status

-The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as I am using it in production.
+The project is maintained by me, [trallnag](https://github.com/trallnag), and I am interested in keeping it alive as my colleagues and I are using it in production.
 I also don't mind developing it further as I like working with Go.

-Contributions are welcome, see [`CONTRIBUTING.md`](CONTRIBUTING.md) for more.
+## Contributing

+Contributions are welcome.
+Please refer to [`CONTRIBUTING.md`](CONTRIBUTING).

+Consult [`DEVELOPMENT.md`](DEVELOPMENT.md) for guidance regarding development.

+Read [`RELEASE.md`](RELEASE.md) for details about the release process.

 ## Licensing